Letters from Lodi

 Increasingly in California, however, more and more producers are beginning to produce varietal reds from Grenache made purely from the grape—something we are also starting to see with varietals such as Zinfandel, which is often blended with Petite Sirah.
 Fifty years ago, the common practice among California vintners was to blend varietals such as Pinot Noir with Petite Sirah, for the same reason: to deepen the color and beef up the body and texture of the wine.
 These days, you rarely find a California Pinot Noir that isn't a 100% expression of the grape.

 Pure Grenache, like pure Zinfandel and Pinot Noir, can be a thing of beauty; producing an extremely fragrant red wine that is soft, gentle yet zesty with natural acidity.
-If you can appreciate these qualities, which more and more vintners and consumers are doing, then there is no reason to adulturate the varietal with different grapes.
+If you can appreciate these qualities, which more and more vintners and consumers are doing, then there is no reason to adulterate the varietal with different grapes.

-The climate of Napa Valley, Sonoma County and Santa Barbara County, mind you, is also classified as "Mediterranean"—meaning, moderately cold, wet winters followed by dry, warm to hot summers, plus summer days and nights with dramatic temperature swings (diurnal swings in California are even wider than in France's Provence and Languedoc-Roussillon regions).
+The climate of Napa Valley, Sonoma County, and Santa Barbara County, mind you, is also classified as "Mediterranean"—meaning, moderately cold, wet winters followed by dry, warm to hot summers, plus summer days and nights with dramatic temperature swings (diurnal swings in California are even wider than in France's Provence and Languedoc-Roussillon regions).

 The difference between Lodi and the coastal areas of California is that Lodi summers see virtually no morning fog cover.
-Therefore, Lodi-grown grapes bathe in unimpeded sunlight from dawn to dusk—perfect for native Mediterranean grapes such as Grenache, but not so great for more sensitive, northerly European grapes such as Pinot noir.
+Therefore, Lodi-grown grapes bathe in unimpeded sunlight from dawn to dusk—perfect for native Mediterranean grapes such as Grenache, but not so great for more sensitive, northerly European grapes such as Pinot Noir.

 Think of it as the difference between a Polynesian and a Scandinavian.
 A Polynesian can toil under a bright sun all day long, whereas the skin of a Scandinavian would be burnt to a crisp.
-Grenache is similar to Zinfandel in that it absolutely loves bright sun, which makes it all the more likely to produce fragrant, perfectly balanced wine.
-Pinot noir can produce wonderful wine when grown in a moderate amount of sun, but not the best wine in an excessive amount of sun.
+Grenache is similar to Zinfandel in that it loves the bright sun, which makes it all the more likely to produce fragrant, perfectly balanced wine.
+Pinot Noir can produce wonderful wine when grown in a moderate amount of sun, but not the best wine in an excessive amount of sun.

-Given a choice of a red wine grape that can handle the Lodi sun like a golden skinned Polynesian, and one that cannot... many wine lovers would take the sun-friendly wine any day!
+Given a choice of a red wine grape that can handle the Lodi sun like a golden-skinned Polynesian, and one that cannot... many wine lovers would take the sun-friendly wine any day!